MicrosoftDocs/fabric-docs/docs/data-warehouse/transactions.md

 ## Cross-database query transaction support

-[!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] supports transactions that span across databases that are within the same workspace including reading from the SQL Endpoint for Lakehouse.
+[!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] supports transactions that span across databases that are within the same workspace including reading from the [Lakehouse SQL Endpoint](lakehouse-sql-endpoint.md).
 Every [Lakehouse](../data-engineering/lakehouse-overview.md) has one SQL Endpoint and each workspace can have more than one Lakehouse.

 ## DDL support within transactions